Alex Lawther: Early life

-In 2010, he was accepted into the prestigious National Youth Theatre, where he received his training as an actor.
+In 2010, he joined the National Youth Theatre, where he received his only formal training as an actor.
 He also collaborated with his brother as an actor on his short film The Fear, made when the elder Lawther was applying to film school.
 He did not study drama at GCSE or A level.
 He initially planned to read History at King's College London, but ultimately gave up his place after being cast in The Imitation Game; instead, he moved to London at 18 to pursue acting professionally.

 Career

 2011–2016: South Downs, The Imitation Game, Departure and early roles

 Lawther's professional debut came at the age of 16, when he appeared as John Blakemore in Sir David Hare's South Downs at Chichester Festival Theatre.
 Lawther found out about an open audition for the play through his school, as the casting directors were scouting real students attending elite private schools in the South Downs for the play's public school setting.
 He travelled to London, where he beat hundreds of other young actors for the lead role.
 After a local trial run, the play then went to the West End, where he performed the role at the Harold Pinter Theatre in sold out runs whilst still studying for his A Levels.
 He received critical acclaim for his performance and, having previously viewed acting as only a hobby, he was encouraged to pursue a career in film and theatre.
 Shortly thereafter, he signed a contract with a film agent.

 Following his performance in South Downs, Lawther spent much of his early career playing wealthy English schoolboys.
-After several small television roles, he portrayed Benjamin Britten as a schoolboy in the television docudrama by Tony Britten, Benjamin Britten: Peace and Conflict (2013), also featuring John Hurt as the narrator.
-Lawther received his breakthrough film role as a young Alan Turing during his time at the Sherborne School in the Academy Award-winning film The Imitation Game (2014), with Benedict Cumberbatch portraying the older Turing.
+After several small television roles, he portrayed Benjamin Britten as a schoolboy in the docudrama by Tony Britten, Benjamin Britten: Peace and Conflict (2013), also featuring John Hurt as the narrator.
+Lawther received his breakthrough film role as a young Alan Turing during his time at Sherborne School in the Academy Award-winning film The Imitation Game (2014), with Benedict Cumberbatch portraying the older Turing.
 The role won him the London Film Critics' Circle Award for "Young British Performer of the Year".
 Subsequently, he appeared in a supporting role as a maths prodigy in the critically acclaimed coming-of-age drama film X+Y, alongside Asa Butterfield and Sally Hawkins.
 He also starred as a young castrato in Virtuoso, a pilot produced for HBO by Alan Ball, but the show was not picked up by the network.
 He returned to the theatre doing various small productions in London during this period, playing a sexually precocious young gay man in The Glass Supper, and the lead in the post-apocalyptic Crushed Shells and Mud.

-In 2016, he starred alongside Juliet Stevenson in his first lead film role, playing Elliot in the British film, Departure, the debut film of director Andrew Steggall, filmed in a mixture of French and English.
+In 2015, he starred alongside Juliet Stevenson in his first lead film role, playing Elliot in the British film, Departure, the debut film of director Andrew Steggall, filmed in a mixture of French and English.